hairyscotsman2/13a-Spirit-of-Alchemy/README.md

 This Foundry VTT module adds the Artificer class for 13th Age to the Toolkit13 system.

 ## Installation
-Enter the following URL: https://raw.githubusercontent.com/hairyscotsman2/13a-artificer/main/module.json

-Click `Install` and wait for the installation to complete.
+Download the artificer-for-13th-age.zip file and copy the contents into your Foundry VTT Modules folder.

 ## Compatibility